telerik/ajax-docs/api/server/Telerik.Web.UI/RadProgressArea.md

 ## Properties

+###  ClientIDMode `ClientIDMode`

+This property is overridden in order to support controls which implement INamingContainer.
+            The default value is changed to "AutoID".

-###  HeaderText `String`
+###  CssClassFormatString `String`

-Specifies the Text that is displayed in the header area of RadProgressArea.
+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

 ###  Culture `CultureInfo`

 Gets or sets the selected culture.
 Localization strings will be loaded based on this value.

-###  Localization `ProgressAreaStrings`

-Gets the localization.

-###  LocalizationPath `ProgressAreaStrings`

-Gets or sets a value indicating where RadProgressArea will look for its .resx localization files.

 ###  DisplayCancelButton `Boolean`

 Gets or sets the value indicating whether the Cancel button should be visible.

-###  Language `String`

-Specifies the localization of the RadProgressArea (the language which will be used).

-###  OnClientProgressUpdating `String`

-Specifies the client-side function to be executed when the Progress Area status is about to be updated.

-###  OnClientProgressBarUpdating `String`
+###  EnableAjaxSkinRendering `String`

-Specifies the client-side function to be executed when a progress bar is about to be updated.

-###  ProgressIndicators `ProgressIndicators`

-Gets or sets the progress indicators.

-###  ProgressTemplate `ITemplate`

-Gets or sets the progress template.
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

-###  TagKey `HtmlTextWriterTag`

-Provides access to the localization strings of the control.

 #### Remarks
-This property is intended to be used when there is a need to access the localization
-            strings of the control from the code behind.
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  RegisterWithScriptManager `Boolean`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  Skin `String`

-Gets or sets the skin name for the control user interface.

-#### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  IsSkinSet `String`

-For internal use.

 ###  EnableEmbeddedScripts `Boolean`